keystonejs/keystone-classic/README.md

 We love to hear feedback about Keystone and the projects you're using it for.
 Ping us at [@KeystoneJS](https://twitter.com/KeystoneJS) on twitter.

+#### Related Project
+If you are using KeystoneJS in any projects we encourage you to add it to our [Related Projects Page](https://github.com/keystonejs/keystone/wiki/Related-Projects).
+This is also the place to find generators and such that bundle KeystoneJS.

 ### Contributing